Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

  \end{array} } \right.
 \end{equation}

 where $p$ is the unit identifier.
-So in fact, weighted averaging per unit is a special version of regression-kriging where spatial autocorrelation is ignored (assumed zero) and all covariates are categorical variables.
+So, in fact, weighted averaging per unit is a special version of regression-kriging where spatial autocorrelation is ignored (assumed zero) and all covariates are categorical variables.